CSYE-6225-NSCP/webapp/README.md

 * It installs the node and setup the node
 * After setting up it creates the database and user and perform the tests
 * If all the tests are passed then it allows to merge the request.

+PROFILE PIC ROUTES:

+In these routers the upload image to s3 bucket is handled and stores the image in the s3 bucket and meta data is stored in the database